steventucker56/threat-hunting-scenario-tor/README.md

 ## Chronological Event Timeline

 2025-08-25 11:05:43 (UTC)

-On device st-mde-vm, user stwlab1 had a file event involving tor-browser-windows-x86_64-portable-14.5.6.exe in the Downloads folder.
+-On device st-mde-vm, user stwlab1 had a file event involving tor-browser-windows-x86_64-portable-14.5.6.exe in the Downloads folder.

-Action: File renamed, marking the beginning of Tor-related activity.
+-Action: File renamed, marking the beginning of Tor-related activity.

 2025-08-25 11:09:51 (UTC)

-Two file events recorded for tor-browser-windows-x86_64-portable-14.5.6.exe.
+-Two file events recorded for tor-browser-windows-x86_64-portable-14.5.6.exe.

-Action: File deleted twice from the Downloads folder.
+-Action: File deleted twice from the Downloads folder.

-Indicates cleanup after download, possibly due to the installer moving itself or being removed post-execution.
+-Indicates cleanup after download, possibly due to the installer moving itself or being removed post-execution.

 2025-08-25 11:11:32 (UTC)

-A process creation event shows that user stwlab1 executed the Tor Browser installer: tor-browser-windows-x86_64-portable-14.5.6.exe /S
+-A process creation event shows that user stwlab1 executed the Tor Browser installer: tor-browser-windows-x86_64-portable-14.5.6.exe /S

-This was launched from the Downloads directory with the silent install flag (/S), meaning installation occurred in the background without user prompts.
+-This was launched from the Downloads directory with the silent install flag (/S), meaning installation occurred in the background without user prompts.

 2025-08-25 11:11:55 (UTC)

-A new file named tor.txt was created in the Tor Browser\Browser\Tor folder under the user’s Desktop.
+-A new file named tor.txt was created in the Tor Browser\Browser\Tor folder under the user’s Desktop.

-Confirms that installation produced Tor-related files on the Desktop.
+-Confirms that installation produced Tor-related files on the Desktop.

 2025-08-25 11:12:28 (UTC)

-Evidence shows that stwlab1 launched the Tor Browser (firefox.exe/tor.exe).
+-Evidence shows that stwlab1 launched the Tor Browser (firefox.exe/tor.exe).

-This is the first indication of Tor being opened and executed on the system.
+-This is the first indication of Tor being opened and executed on the system.

 2025-08-25 11:12:38 (UTC)

-A network connection was established from tor.exe (in the Desktop Tor Browser directory).
+-A network connection was established from tor.exe (in the Desktop Tor Browser directory).

-Remote IP: 37.120.178.238
+-Remote IP: 37.120.178.238

-Port: 9001 (a known Tor network port).
+-Port: 9001 (a known Tor network port).

-Action: ConnectionSuccess
+-Action: ConnectionSuccess

-This confirms the Tor client successfully connected to the Tor network.
+-This confirms the Tor client successfully connected to the Tor network.

-Additional connections over port 443 were also observed, consistent with Tor relays or encrypted traffic.
+-Additional connections over port 443 were also observed, consistent with Tor relays or encrypted traffic.

 2025-08-25 11:34:09 (UTC)

-A file named tor-shopping-list.txt was created on the Desktop.
+-A file named tor-shopping-list.txt was created on the Desktop.

-Suggests the user saved some personal note or data related to Tor usage.
+-Suggests the user saved some personal note or data related to Tor usage.

 ---